Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

-Magpupungko Rock Pools is one of Siargao's most photographed natural wonders - a stunning formation of tidal rock pools that reveal themselves during low tide along the rugged east coast of Pilar, Siargao.
-Unlike the increasingly crowded surf towns of General Luna, Magpupungko remains part of Siargao's quieter eastern coastline - where natural beauty takes precedence over rapid development, and the slow-paced island vibe still thrives.
-This guide covers everything you need to know: tide schedules, entrance fees, what to bring, and how to experience this bucket-list attraction from your Del Carmen base camp.
+Magpupungko Rock Pools is one of the most photographed natural wonders in the Philippines, a stunning formation of tidal rock pools that reveal themselves during low tide along the rugged east coast of Pilar, on Siargao Island.
+Whether you're flying in from Manila, Cebu, or directly from the US, UK, Australia, or Canada, Magpupungko is one of the must-visit stops on any Siargao itinerary .
+This guide covers tide schedules, entrance fees (₱50-100 / ~$1-2 USD), what to bring, visa and currency basics for international visitors, and how to experience this bucket-list attraction from your Del Carmen base camp at Mariden Resort — 30 minutes away by motorbike.

 Image courtesy of Luke and Roxy